-Back in the 80's when I was creating my own retail sales techniques, I heard a sales trainer say that as soon as the shopper is in front of you, you should be trying to close the sale.
+Back in the '80s when I was creating my own retail sales techniques, I heard a sales trainer say that as soon as the shopper is in front of you, you should be trying to close the sale.

-Funny, back then when customers had more time to browse a brick and mortarstore and more time to take with the decision-making process, retail salespeople were encouraged to quickly get the customer closed and back out of the store.
+Funny!
+Back then, when customers had more time to browse a brick-and-mortar store and more time to take with the decision-making process, retail salespeople were encouraged to quickly get the customer closed and back out of the store.

 It can lead to pushy sales techniques that have been showcased in any movie about a car salesman, electronics salesman, or bad realtor.
 Such overemphasis on closing techniques has been proven ineffective and those salespeople often missed valuable add-on sales.

 That being said, you still don’t want your salespeople to leisurely spend hours on a single shopper without making a sale.